Home

 How to Contact Us

-We can begin helping you immediately by offering a confidential telephone consultation at no cost.
-For maps and directions to our offices in Livonia or Brighton please go to the Office Locations page on this website or call us at 734-591-6277.
+Our staff can begin helping you immediately to begin living the life you truly desire.
+For maps and directions to our Brighton office please go to the Office Locations page on this website or call us at 810-923-5760.
 To send us an email go to the Contact Us page on this website and complete the Contact Us email submission form.

 Living Life Serves the Detroit Metropolitan Area